MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-analytics.md

 ## Key performance indicator charts

 Key performance indicator charts give you a view of the key performance data for your virtual agent and customer service system for the specified time period.
-For example, the key performance indicator charts on the Summary summary dashboard show you:
+For example, the key performance indicator charts on the Summary dashboard show you:

 * The total number of sessions during the period.
 * The percentage of total sessions during the period that are engaged sessions.